 The badge is also made in medium and miniature sizes, the latter intended for evening dress.
 Jeweled badges, silver badges and miniature badges may be purchased.

 The Seal of the Fraternity, for use only on official corporate documents.

-Four stars represent chapters that formed the Anti-Secret Confederation
+Four stars represent chapters that formed the Anti-Secret Confederation stars represent three principle of the Fraternity.

 The Shield of Arms